-- 5. There are statements of the school's responsibilities under the Equality Act in various school documents, for example the school improvement plan and self-evaluation papers, the prospectus, routine bulletins and newsletters, and occasional letters to parents. - 6.
+- 5. There are statements of the school's responsibilities under the Equality Act in various school documents.
+For example, there is a statement of overarching policy, and there may be significant references in the school improvement plan, self-evaluation papers, the prospectus, routine bulletins and newsletters, and occasional letters to parents. - 6.
 There are references to the school's responsibilities under the Equality Act in the minutes of governors' meetings, staff meetings and senior leadership team meetings, and in the minutes of the School Council. - 7.
 Before introducing important new policies or measures, the school carefully assesses their potential impact on equalities, positive or negative, and keeps a record of the analysis and judgements which it makes.